cianaellington-data/homelessness-analysis/README.md

 - Compare sheltered vs. unsheltered populations over time
 - Integrate Python or Jupyter notebooks for advanced visualization
 - Explore demographic breakdowns of homeless populations
 - Study correlations between state policies and unsheltered rates

 ---

 ## Limitations
 - Data represents **point-in-time counts**; may not capture seasonal variation
 - Analysis focuses on 2018 and **does not model causation**
-- Shelter effectiveness is inferred from **unsheltered percentages**, not service-level data

 ---

+## License
+This project is for educational and portfolio purposes.

 ## Portfolio
 View this project in my portfolio: [Portfolio Link](https://sites.google.com/d/1MqpFCWTMwqxzWNlhEOSLcIGVGHlUNs6T/p/11o0lipklEm6mn1q2-UZcltNbdAI_qSes/edit)